 How much profit is good profit?

 I am a true believer that if you want to accumulate wealth, you need to be investing.
-As you can see from this site, we concentrate on starting an online business to make money so we have money to invest.
+As you can see from this site, we concentrate on putting our money to work to make more money (investing).
 Investing is an essential part of becoming financially secure.

 That really is my wealth plan in a nutshell.